rfjakob/gocryptfs-website/docs/forward_mode_crypto.md

 ![](img/file-name-encryption.svg)

 The Base64 encoding limits the usable filename length to 176 characters.
-Filenames that are longer than that (longer than 255 characters in Base64- encoded form) use long file name handling (since gocryptfs v0.9).
+Filenames that are longer than that (longer than 255 characters in Base64-encoded form) use long file name handling, introduced in gocryptfs v0.9.

 Long File Name Handling
 -----------------------